Quick Vocal Warm-Up Routine – 5-Minute Exercises for Singers

 For full training routines, see Daily Vocal Warm-Up Exercises.

-Mistakes to Avoid During Quick Warm-Ups
+Mistakes to Avoid During Quick Warm-Ups:

 • Skipping breath support entirely